IPERS is currently experiencing high call volumes with longer than normal wait times. We appreciate your patience and understanding.

 The Iowa Public Employees' Retirement System (IPERS) is the state's largest public retirement plan.
 The Iowa Legislature created IPERS in 1953.
 The system now includes more than 400,000 members, including public employees who teach Iowa's children, maintain our roads and parks, care for our most vulnerable residents and protect our citizens.
+In September 2025, IPERS CEO Greg Samorajski shared this Op Ed article with Iowa newspapers sharing more on the important role IPERS has for Iowa's public employees.

 The truth about IPERS